Parallel and Distributed Hybrid Beamforming for Multicell Millimeter Wave MIMO Full Duplex: Parallel and Distributed Implementation

-where the local variables $\overline{\bmR_{k_b}^a}$ and $\overline{\bmR_{\overline{k_b}}^a}$ have been recently updated by using the information from the middle and bottom layers.
-Problem \eqref{analog_combiner_PandD} is fully concave and solving its leads to the following optimal unconstrained analog combiner
+where the local variables $\overline{\bmR}_{k_b}^a$ and $\overline{\bmR}_{\overline{k}_b}^a$ have been recently updated by using the information from the middle and bottom layers.
+Problem \eqref{analog_combiner_PandD} is fully concave and solving it leads to the following optimal unconstrained analog combiner

-To meet the unit-modulus and quantization constraints, we normalize its amplitudes with $\angle \cdot$ to unit-norm and quantize it as $\bmF_b = \mathbb{Q}_b(\angle \bmF_b) \in \mathcal{P}_b$.
-Note that such operation results into optimality loss, which strictly depends on the phase resolution of the phase shifters and will be investigated in the simulations.
+To satisfy the unit-modulus and quantization constraints, the amplitudes of $\bmF_b$ are normalized to have unit-norm and then quantized as $\bmF_b(m,n) = \mathbb{Q}_b(\angle \bmF_b(m,n)) \in \mathcal{P}_b$, for all $m$ and $n$.
+Such operation introduces a loss of optimality, which is directly influenced by the phase resolution of the phase shifters and will be examined through simulations.